fkooman/php-grades-rs/README.md

 Don't forget to add the Apache configuration snippet that was shown as output of the `configure.sh` script to your Apache configuration.

+Also do not forget to copy `data/grades.json.example` to `data/grades.json`!